mayyamark/a24-library/server/README.md

 ### Admins

-All of these endpoints need a Bearer token.
+All of these endpoints need a Requires token.
 The user has to be an admin.

 #### Manipulate users